Blog | 10 tips for international trips

 5. Everyone needs a passport and insurance

-Insurance is vital - when you’re booking transport for a big group and paying money upfront, if the airline, ferry or bus company goes bust, you won’t have a leg to stand on without it.
+Insurance is vital.
+If the airline, ferry or bus company goes bust, you won’t have a leg to stand on without it.
 Make sure everyone’s passport will be in date when you’re travelling, and look out for foreign passports.
 One of our Explorers had a non-UK passport, so we had to go through the lengthy visa process.
-If we hadn’t scoped it early on we’d have run into trouble.
+If we hadn’t noticed this early on, we may have run into trouble.

 Top tip: not all carriers accept passports with less than six months validity.